-A recent article in the New York Times reports that the price of an American funeral these days averages about $8,000.
-This staggering figure helps us understand how the funeral industry shovels in revenues in excess of $20 billion each year.
+A 2009 article in the New York Times reported that the price of an American funeral these days averages about $8,000.1 This staggering figure helps us understand how the funeral industry shovels in revenues in excess of $20 billion each year.
 And with the annual death rate not expected to decline until the mid 2020s, the industry of dying is anything but a dying industry.

 With caskets starting at $1,500, coupled with the price of embalming, a cemetery plot, a headstone, and the services of a funeral director, the price shelled out for a final resting place can quickly rise.

 The thing is, the American way of death has always followed the ebb and flow of fashion, and has been as variable through the centuries as domestic architecture and clothing.

 New England Puritans often spent vast sums burying the deceased.
 While the coffin and a carved slate headstone accounted for some of the cost, much of the cash was spent on the living.
 Mourning rings and suits, bell ringers at the meetinghouse, hearse and the horse to pull it, gloves for the mourners, and hearty amounts of food and drink increased the bill.
 In fact, it was not unusual for funeral expenses to eat up twenty percent of the deceased’s estate.

 The expenditures at last became so burdensome (and so out of keeping with the moral aesthetics of the Puritan theocracy), that Massachusetts passed sumptuary laws in 1721 restricting the amount people could spend on funeral gifts and trappings.2 Sixty years later, people had become so lackadaisical in their treatment of the dead, Massachusetts legislators found it necessary to pass laws to ensure that they received at least a modicum of care.3